-University of Washington's Laboratory Medicine department has an outstanding opportunity for a part-time, Temporary/Hourly, MESSENGER DRIVER.
+University of Washington's Laboratory Medicine and Pathology department has an outstanding opportunity for a full-time (40 hours per week), evening shift, MESSENGER DRIVER.
 This position will drive a Motor Pool vehicle to transport laboratory specimens, laboratory reports, supplies and other designated materials between UWMC and medical facilities and laboratories within the greater Puget Sound region.

 Maintains integrity of specimens transported (frozen, refrigerated, room temperature)

 Adheres to “universal precaution” procedures for transporting bio-hazardous materials